micmejia/bible-dump/NKJV/Hosea/Hos 10.md

 _As for_ Samaria, her king is cut off Like a twig on the water.

 ###### 8
-Also the high places of [^d]Aven, the sin of Israel, Shall be destroyed.
+Also the high places of Aven, the sin of Israel, Shall be destroyed.
 The thorn and thistle shall grow on their altars; They shall say to the mountains, "Cover us!"
 And to the hills, "Fall on us!"

 ###### 9
 "O Israel, you have sinned from the days of Gibeah; There they stood.
-The battle in Gibeah against the children of [^e]iniquity Did not [^f]overtake them.
+The battle in Gibeah against the children of iniquity Did not overtake them.

 ###### 10
 When _it is_ My desire, I will chasten them.
-Peoples shall be gathered against them When I bind them [^g]for their two transgressions.
+Peoples shall be gathered against them When I bind them for their two transgressions.

 ###### 11
-Ephraim _is_ a trained heifer That loves to thresh _grain;_ But I harnessed her fair neck, I will make Ephraim [^h]pull _a plow._ Judah shall plow; Jacob shall break his clods."
+Ephraim _is_ a trained heifer That loves to thresh _grain;_ But I harnessed her fair neck, I will make Ephraim pull _a plow._ Judah shall plow; Jacob shall break his clods."

 ###### 12
 Sow for yourselves righteousness; Reap in mercy; Break up your fallow ground, For _it is_ time to seek the Lord, Till He comes and rains righteousness on you.